 Lastly, it’s important to discuss the toxicity and food safety of PLA plastic, as this is a key consideration of using any material.
 PLA is a non-toxic material and can theoretically be used for producing food-safe items, unlike other 3D printing plastics such as ABS.
 However, many other factors contribute to the food safety of PLA, especially if it’s a 3D printed part.

 Just because a material is non-toxic doesn’t mean it’s safe to come in contact with food.
 For example, FDM 3D printing creates parts layer-by-layer, and there are tiny gaps between these layers.
-These gaps can trap foreign particles, potentially contaminating the part and making it no longer food safe.
-Before this can even happen, though, PLA filament is fed through an extruder, tube, hot end, and nozzle, all locations where other, potentially unsafe, materials come into contact with the PLA.
+These gaps can trap foreign particles, potentially contaminating the part and providing a nice home for bacteria.

-With this in mind, it’s important to remember that while pure PLA plastic is non-toxic and food safe, other materials and particles can affect the safety of the finished part.
-We recommend consulting our guide to printing food-safe parts before attempting to print anything that will come into contact with food.
+With this in mind, it’s important to remember that while pure PLA plastic is non-toxic and food-safe, other materials and particles can affect the safety of the finished part.

 Back to Contents